-Although the Poconos are a well-known vacation destination, few anglers are aware of Pocono Creek.
+Although the Poconos are a well-known vacation destination, few anglers know Pocono Creek.

-Located in one of the most beautiful settings in the world, Pocono Creek is the perfect place for fly fishermen looking for their next challenge.
+Located in one of the most beautiful settings in the world, the creek is the perfect place for fly fishermen looking for their next challenge.
 Sure, you could always tackle the West Branch Delaware River when you visit the Poconos, but wouldn’t you rather explore this hidden treasure?

 Discover Pocono Creek with the help of our handy guide!